 Fragrance Garden

 Visitors are encouraged to touch and smell the plants here.
-Braille labels identify the specimens, which grow in raised beds at just the right height for children and for people in wheelchairs.
+Braille and raised text labels identify many of the specimens, which grow in raised beds at just the right height for children and for people in wheelchairs.
 Garden beds are arranged by theme: plants with scented leaves, plants for touch, fragrant flowers, and kitchen herbs.
+It is a four-season outdoor garden, and different plants are present at different times of the year.

 Highlights